 TIP - When using a dive boat charter to reach the Looe Key dive site, make sure to reconfirm the reservation the afternoon prior AND the morning on that day.
 All of the snorkel tour boats have a minimum number of paid guests required to go out.

-Overall, Looe Key is the 6th most popular snorkel dive spot of all 40 snorkeling dives in the Florida Keys.
+Overall, Looe Key is the 7th most popular snorkel dive spot of all 40 snorkeling dives in the Florida Keys.
 Several of the better snorkeling spots are nearby Looe Key including Key West Marine Park, Dry Tortugas, Sand Key, Marquesas Keys, Loggerhead Key and Cottrell Key.